karimshaban01/adventurepts/README.md

 Together, these challenges highlight the urgent need for a web-based parcel transportation system that enhances data accuracy, customer interaction, staff monitoring, and overall operational efficiency.

 DEFINITION OF TERMS

 SENDER

+    An individual or organization that initiates the shipment of a parcel through the system.

+    Responsibilities:

+        Register and log in to the system.

+        Create parcel delivery requests.

+        Provide details of the receiver and parcel (e.g., destination, weight,            description).

+        Track the parcel status.

+        Receive notifications about delivery progress.

 RECEIVER

+The intended recipient of the parcel who receives updates and confirmation of delivery.

+    Responsibilities:

+        View parcel details and tracking status (if access is granted).

+        Confirm receipt of parcel (optional feature).

+        Provide feedback or complaint about service.

 STAFF
     Operational personnel responsible for handling, updating, and managing     parcels during transit.